resource-watch/slate/source/includes/api/_dataset.md

 To create a dataset, you will need to be authenticated.
 Additionally, your user account needs to be associated with all `application` you specify for the dataset.

-To create a dataset, you need to define all of the required fields in the request body.
+You must provide all of the required fields in the request body.
 The fields that compose a dataset are:

 Field               |                                                      Description                                                       |    Type |                                                                                                                Values |                                          Required
 ------------------- | :--------------------------------------------------------------------------------------------------------------------: | ------: | --------------------------------------------------------------------------------------------------------------------: | ------------------------------------------------: